Season 7, Episode 4

 - Sealed Evil in a Can: Osiris can't actually be killed; the only option the boys have is to seal him away for a couple hundred years.

 - Shout-Out: To Judge Judy, Ally McBeal, and The Good Wife.
+Christine gets the obligatory reference with the ghost car.

 - Surprise Witness: Jo.